Avinash174/covid19tracker/README.md

 # covid19tracker

-A New Flutter Covid-19 Tracker Project.
+A New Flutter App For Covid-19 Tracker.

 ## Getting Started